-Abertay Language Centre Intensive English for Academic Purposes Programme
+Abertay Language Centre

+Intensive English for Academic Purposes Programme

-The Pre-Sessional Programme runs during the The English for Study IEAP Programme runs for six weeks during July English for Study classes and workshops are and August, and is for students from outside the provided FREE and are held throughout the United Kingdom who plan to study for a degree at academic vear.
-Abertay University.
-It is designed to help you get the most from your time here by preparing you for your The classes are designed to support international students with coursework and to help to degree, as well as helping you to familiarise yourself with the university and the city of Dundee.
+The Pre-Sessional Programme runs during the The IEAP Programme runs for six weeks during July and August, and is for students from outside the United Kingdom who plan to study for a degree at Abertay University.
+It is designed to help you get the most from your time here by preparing you for your degree, as well as helping you to familiarise yourself with the university and the city of Dundee.
 And of course, you'll meet other students!

 Although some students are required to attend as a condition of their offer from the university, the Intensive English for Academic Purposes programme is recommended for all international students because of the benefits it provides.
-The programme consists of 20 hours of classes a week, focussing on developing the four skills:
+The programme consists of 20 hours of classes a week, focusing on developing the four skills: